The Orthodox Pages

 The Iconostasis is rather plain and of no great workmanship, but there are remnants of an older hand carved Iconostasis destroyed along with the Church by the Turks during the Ottoman occupation of Cyprus (see history of Sylikou and her Churches).
 The Cross and the Figures of the Mother of God, St. John the Theologian and the instruments of the Passion found on the top of the Iconostasis as well as the dragon type figures which serve as brackets for the oil lamps are all from an older Iconostasis, probably dated from the 17th century.
 This is verified by the oldest Icon in the Church, an Icon from the Iconostasis of St. John the Theologian which is dated 1674.
 The Icon of the Mother of God is dated 1850, but the wood the Icon is painted on is from a much earlier period and one can see that the face of the Mother of God and her hands have been repainted in a style different to the rest of the Icon.
 In all probability, the Icon must also be from the 17th century, but was damaged during the destruction of the Church and thus repainted and re-dated.
 This would coincide with the date the Church was rebuilt.
 All the other Icons on the Iconostasis are from the 19th century with the Icon of St. George dated 1864.

-The silver chalice and paten, the silver Processional Cross and the Six-winged Seraphim, and the silver oil lamps are all from the 19th century.
+The silver chalice and paten, the silver Processional Cross and the Six-winged Seraphim, and the silver oil lamps were all from the 19th century.
+Sadly all the silverware were stolen when the church was broken into in 2017.
+The culprits were caught but the silver was never recovered because it was sold and melted down.